wazuh/wazuh-documentation/source/installation-guide/installing-elastic-stack/linux/elastic_stack_packages_deb.rst

       # apt-get remove elasticsearch

 There are files marked as configuration and data files.
 Due to this designation, the package manager doesn't remove those files from the filesystem.
-The complete files removal action is a user responsibility.
+The complete file removal action is the user's responsibility.
 It can be done by removing the folder ``/var/lib/elasticsearch`` and ``/etc/elasticsearch``.

 To uninstall Kibana: